After School Enrichment Clubs and Camps with

 - Game Play and Neurodevelopment

 Kids love playing games.
 But what if you could design an educational program around them?
-That’s the impetus behind After School Enrichment from Hex & Company- now offering programs at 2871 Broadway, in the Upper West Side of Manhattan as well as at the Kellogg’s Store in Union Square, a natural extension of those started by Dr. Jon Freeman at The Brooklyn Strategist in Carroll Gardens.
+That’s the impetus behind After School Enrichment from Hex & Company- now offering programs at 2871 Broadway, on the Upper West Side of Manhattan as well as at 1462 First Avenue, on the Upper East Side, a natural extension of those started by Dr. Jon Freeman at The Brooklyn Strategist in Carroll Gardens.
 Below, we discuss in greater detail the various programs, the neuro-developmental basis behind them, the skills your child will learn, and our goals with each.
 If you’re interested in having your child join us, simply click here for information on registration (and scheduling details).
 For summer camp details, click here!

 Several years ago, Dr. Freeman wondered if other kids reacted the same way as his daughter when engaged in face-to-face interaction over board and card games, if other parents shared the same concerns regarding digital media and, crucially, if there would be community-wide interest in a program geared towards playing board games together.